Geospatial Communities and the Canada Centre for Mapping and Earth Observation

-The Canadian GeoSecretariat, within the GeoConnections Division of NRCan, brings together producers and users of geospatial information from across Canada's geomatics and Earth observation sector, including governments, industry, academia, professional associations and non-government organizations.
-The role of the GeoSecretariat is to foster cooperation between these groups to collaboratively build the standards, data layers, systems and technologies that comprise the Canadian Geospatial Data Infrastructure (CGDI), Canada's geographic foundation.
+The Canada Centre for Mapping and Earth Observation, within the Strategic Policy and Innovation Sector of NRCan, brings together producers and users of geospatial information from across Canada's geomatics and Earth observation sector, including governments, industry, academia, professional associations and non-government organizations.
+The Centre fosters cooperation between these groups to collaboratively build the standards, data layers, systems and technologies that comprise the Canadian Geospatial Data Infrastructure (CGDI), Canada's geographic foundation.

-The GeoSecretariat also promotes linkages to broader geomatics community objectives and Government of Canada priorities, and undertakes outreach and education activities that promote and support the integration and use of the CGDI.
+The Centre also promotes linkages to broader geomatics community objectives and Government of Canada priorities, and undertakes outreach and education activities that promote and support the integration and use of the CGDI.

-The Canadian GeoSecretariat actively provides coordination and support to the following committees:
+The Centre actively provides coordination and support to the following committees:

 Federal Committee on Geomatics and Earth Observations